neajul/New-Dependencies/Writing/New Dependencies.md

 - Even though participation is always voluntary, social pressure to participate, especially on children and teenagers, outweighs any serious form of alternative.[^AP13]
 - Depression among young people is on an all time high, and suicide rates are steadily increasing.[^AP14]
 - In authoritarian countries it's used as a tool to brutally suppress any form of opposition[^AP15]

+fig. AP.1: The terms cloud is a bit of a stand-in for everything wrong online in this case

 [^AP01]: (need to still back this up with a footnote)
 [^AP02]: (need to still back this up with a footnote)